combobulativedesigns/gptwntranslator/README.md

 ## Capabilities
 ---------------

-- Scraping Japanese web novels from Syosetu.
+- Scraping web novels from multiple sites.
-- Translating Japanese text using OpenAI's advanced AI models.
+- Translating text using OpenAI's advanced AI models.
-- Selection of destination language, if GPT understands it, it can translate to it.
-With various levels of quality.
+- Translation from and to multiple languages.
 - Generating epub files for the translated content.
 - Customizable translation by specifying chapters or sub-chapters.
 - Selection of AI models to use for translation.
 - Optimization of API calls to OpenAI's API.
 - Mix and match of AI models for the various steps of the translation process.
 - Parallelization of the translation process for faster translations.
+- Caching of scraped web novels to avoid unnecessary scraping.
+- Caching of translated text to avoid unnecessary API calls.
+- Exporting / importing of cached data for easy sharing and editing.

 ### **Aclaration on Crawling**

-Syosetu's robots.txt doesn't specify anything about random user agents.
-When there are no rules specified for random user agents, it implies that any user agent not specifically mentioned (web crawlers, search engines, or bots) is allowed to crawl the entire website without any restrictions or crawl delays.
-I'll still ask you not to multibox this thing and scrape the entire site, pretty please.
+All urls the tool scrapes are not covered by the sites' robots.txt files, which implies that the tool is not violating any terms of service.
+However, I'll still like to ask you not to scrape the entire sites at once.
+Stay within sane limits and don't abuse the tool.

 ### **Cost**